 Kinpira

-Kinpira is a Japanese cooking style that can be summarized as a technique of sauté and simmer.
-The most common dish made with this technique is Kinpira Gobo, braised burdock root.
-Kinpira is commonly used to cook root vegetables such as carrots, burdock root, and lotus root; skins of squash such as Kabocha; vegetables such as mushrooms or broccoli; seaweeds such as arame and hijiki; other foods including tofu, capsicums, and wheat gluten (namafu); and meat such as chicken thigh, pork, and beef.
-The base sauce is made up of soy sauce, mirin, sugar, and chili peppers.
+Kinpira is a Japanese side dish, usually made of root vegetables that have been sautéed and simmered.
+The most common variety is kinpira gobō, or braised burdock root.
+Other vegetables used include carrots, lotus root; skins of squash such as kabocha, mushrooms or broccoli; and seaweeds such as arame and hijiki.
+Other foods including tofu, capsicums, wheat gluten (namafu); chicken thigh, pork, and beef.
+The simmering sauce is made up of soy sauce, mirin, sugar, and chili peppers.
 Kinpira is named after the son of Kintarō, a Japanese folk hero.

 Source: Wikipedia